igniterealtime/openfire-pade-plugin/README.md

 This project provides a web-based unified communication solution for Openfire.
 - peer to peer based chat,
 - persistent groupchat,
-- audio and video conferencing,
+- audio, video conferencing and live streaming,
 - telephone access to conferences,

 It includes third-party products, notably: